 Stand Up Comic

-Nothing makes team bonding more easier than some laughter.
+Nothing makes team bonding easier than bonding over some funny conversations.

 While a free lunch will certainly boost team spirits, you can elevate it by hosting karaoke nights.
-Karaoke nights are incredibly fun and an inexpensive option to make employees happy.
+Karaoke nights are enjoyable and an inexpensive option to make employees happy.

 Live Musical Performance

-Live music sessions are a wonderful way to ramp up your team lunch.
+Live music sessions are an excellent way to ramp up your team lunch.

 4. Food Fair